Contractor-x/MIND-MIRROR/README.md

 MindMirror, it’s a **movement**.
 A tool to help millions reflect, feel seen, and build emotional resilience one day at a time.

 Let’s normalize therapy.
-Let’s democratize healing.. 💙
+Let’s democratize healing... 💙

 ---